xrd/apiai-number-genie-nodejs/TESTING_AND_REFACTORING.md

 * Mocking: Explore how mocking the data sent into the function will look.
 * Remove magic numbers from code (store as consts which explain what they do).
 * make debugging easier: replace `console.log( "functionName" )` with `console.log( arguments.callee.name )` code to retrieve that automatically if debug variable is set.
+* No globals (comes from modular and testable code)
 * Make the code readable
   * Configuration is immense, move this to its own module
   * Make functions < 10 lines long for readability.